-Return function that can be used to integrates discretized data over the grid make_normalize_point_compiled (reflect=True)
+return function that can be used to integrates discretized data over the grid

 If this function is used in a multiprocessing run (using MPI), the integrals are performed on all subgrids and then accumulated.
 Each process then receives the same value representing the global integral.